airbnb/okreplay/src/docs/index.md

 `tapeRoot`
 : the base directory where tape files are stored.
 Defaults to `src/test/resources/betamax/tapes`.

+`useProxy`
+: if set to `true` the Betamax proxy will start before each annotated test and stop after it.
+If you're using the HTTPClient wrapper you can safely set this to `false` and avoid the overhead of running the proxy.

 `proxyPort`
 : the port the Betamax proxy listens on.
 Defaults to `5555`.